BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 As a best practice, some of the above information such as seed, wallet birthday should be shown to the user in the UI itself in case they misplace the file or recovery application does not support backup files or simply a redundant manual backup.

-While simply backing up the seed is sufficient, this results in longer wallet recovery times and causes loss of useful information.
+While simply backing up the seed is sufficient, but results in longer wallet recovery times and causes loss of useful information.

 > Since each silent payment output address is derived independently, regular backups are recommended.” - BIP352

 ## Recovery

-A robust backup & recovery solution for BIP-352 wallets involves backup files since the wallet has important information besides just private key (recovery phrase), such as contacts and labels.
-Besides, wallets without a BIP-39 seed also need a backup file.
+A robust backup & recovery solution for silent payment wallets involves backup files.
+Also, wallets without a BIP-39 seed also need a backup file anyway.
 On the other hand, BIP-39 wallets can be recovered with just a seed phrase, a process that can be sped up by entering the wallet creation date (wallet birthday).
 Thus, during wallet import (recovery), the application should provide multiple ways to restore their wallet and recover funds.
 This would include:
 - Backup file from cloud
 - import/upload backup file
 - enter recovery phrase (with or without wallet birthday)